Why Your Environment Shapes Your Goals

 A pile of unopened paperwork reminds you of unfinished tasks.

-A forgotten notebook hidden in a drawer makes it less likely you'll return to the ideas inside.
+A notebook hidden in a drawer makes it less likely you'll return to the ideas inside.

-On the other hand, a space that reflects your priorities can gently guide your attention towards the things that matter most.
+On the other hand, a thoughtfully designed space quietly reinforces the things that matter most.

 A photograph that reminds you why you're working towards a goal.

-Rather than relying on willpower, your environment begins doing some of the work for you.
+Rather than relying on willpower alone, your environment begins doing some of the work for you.

 Creating a supportive environment doesn't require a complete home makeover.

-In fact, the smallest changes are often the most effective.
+In fact, it's often the smallest changes that have the greatest impact.

-Many people wait until they have the perfect room, more time or a larger budget before making changes.
+Many of us wait until we have more time, a larger budget or the perfect room before making changes.

 But meaningful spaces are rarely created all at once.